 What we are interested in

 Welcome to the Ramachandran lab website!
-Our research focuses on auditory perception in normal and hearing-impaired subjects, the neuronal encoding of the sounds driving the percept in these subjects, and the relationship between the neural encoding and the perception of the subjects.
+Our research integrates anatomy, physiology, and behavior to understand the principles that govern auditory perception in normal and hearing-impaired subjects.
 Our studies use the nonhuman primate model with interest in perception in complex, noisy environments and the perception of complex stimuli.

 Why we study hearing in noise